Dynamic-Aryan/CrackYourPlacement/README.md

 ├── Progress Tracker.md     # Optional: Detailed daily progress tracking
 │
 ├── Array/
-│   ├── Questions and Solutions
+│   ├── Question-solving has started, and their statuses are being tracked │
-│
 ├── String/
-│   ├── Questions and Solutions
+│   ├── Question-solving has started, and their statuses are being tracked │
-│
 ├── Linked List/
-│   ├── Questions and Solutions
+│   ├── Question-solving has started, and their statuses are being tracked │
-│
 ├── Queue/
-│   ├── Questions and Solutions
+│   ├── Question-solving has started, and their statuses are being tracked │
-│
 ├── Stack/
-│   ├── Questions and Solutions
+│   ├── Question-solving has started, and their statuses are being tracked │
-│
 ├── Tree/
-│   ├── Questions and Solutions
+│   ├── Question-solving has started, and their statuses are being tracked │
-│
 ├── Heap/
-│   ├── Questions and Solutions
+│   ├── Question-solving has started, and their statuses are being tracked │
-│
 ├── Matrix/
-│   ├── Questions and Solutions
+│   ├── Question-solving has started, and their statuses are being tracked │
-│
 ├── Greedy/
-│   ├── Questions and Solutions
+│   ├── Question-solving has started, and their statuses are being tracked │
-│
 ├── Simulation/
-│   ├── Questions and Solutions
+│   ├── Question-solving has started, and their statuses are being tracked │
-│
 ├── Sorting/
-│   ├── Questions and Solutions
+│   ├── Question-solving has started, and their statuses are being tracked │
-│
 ├── Recursion/
-│   ├── Questions and Solutions
+│   ├── Question-solving has started, and their statuses are being tracked │
-│
 ├── Randomized/
-│   ├── Questions and Solutions
+│   ├── Question-solving has started, and their statuses are being tracked │
-│
 ├── Backtracking/
-│   ├── Questions and Solutions
+│   ├── Question-solving has started, and their statuses are being tracked │
-│
 ├── Merge Sort/
-│   ├── Questions and Solutions
+│   ├── Question-solving has started, and their statuses are being tracked │
-│
 ├── Two Pointers/
-│   ├── Questions and Solutions
+│   ├── Question-solving has started, and their statuses are being tracked │
-│
 ├── Divide and Conquer/
-│   ├── Questions and Solutions
+│   ├── Question-solving has started, and their statuses are being tracked │
-│
 ├── Binary Indexed Tree/
-│   ├── Questions and Solutions
+│   ├── Question-solving has started, and their statuses are being tracked │
-│
 ├── Sliding Window/
-│   ├── Questions and Solutions
+│   ├── Question-solving has started, and their statuses are being tracked │
-│
 ├── Monotonic Stack/
-│   ├── Questions and Solutions
+│   ├── Question-solving has started, and their statuses are being tracked │
-│
 ├── Dynamic Programming/
-│   ├── Questions and Solutions
+│   ├── Question-solving has started, and their statuses are being tracked │
-│